 - They are more secretive than some of the other wading birds, but with so much water around they can be spotted along the shores.

 The rest of the list is birds that I did NOT see or observe, but were on my list of potentials.
 I thought it would be helpful to share!!
-I also included recent areas that each bird has been see around Disney World.
-Obviously this list is not all-inclusive, but when I created the list having 50 birds on it seemed like a nice round number.
+I also included recent areas that each bird has been found around Disney World.
+Obviously, this list is not all-inclusive, but having 50 birds included seemed like a nice round number.

 - Cattle Egret*

 - Wood Stork:*

 - During our week visit, I did not see a Wood Stork or Cattle Egret on Disney property, but I did at Sea World.
 This is probably cheating, but these birds along with Great Egrets and Snowy Egrets were all over the Sea Lion exhibit and were trying to steal fish as people threw them to the seals.
 They were very aggressive and took one that I threw out of mid-air!